sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ----
 ### Justification
 Research is ongoing and hence there is no current benchmark for the COVID-19 epidemic.
-The closest data comparison is with the Spanish Flu of 1918 that infected 500 million people worldwide and killed more then 50 million people.[^11] We could possibly take its epi curve and try to fit it to the COVID-19 epidemic.
+The closest data comparison is with the Spanish Flu of 1918 that infected 500 million people worldwide and killed more than 50 million people.[^11] We could possibly take its epi curve and try to fit it to the COVID-19 epidemic.
 Again, given my limited understanding of how epidemics work, it is challenging to calculate the epi curve for the Spanish Flu.
-For this reason, it is not possible to predict how how any model for COVID-19 epidemic would turn out.
+For this reason, it is not possible to predict how any model for COVID-19 epidemic would turn out.

 ## V. Conclusion